 Of the twenty-six species that had either high (11) or medium (15) precision trends, 6 showed increasing, 10 decreasing, and 10 had stable trends.
 The remaining 24 species had low precision.
 List of important species relationships.

 After excluding local effects (i.e. regional trend), 7 species had increasing trends, 15 had decreasing trends, and 28 had stable trends.
 Of these 28, 18 had low precision.
-Of the non-stable regional trends, 18 belonged to migratory species, 72% of which were declining trends, and the remaining 4 were for resident species, 2 of which had declining trends.Local Habitat Trends (just habitat effects)
+Of the non-stable regional trends, 18 belonged to migratory species, 72% of which were declining trends, and the remaining 4 were for resident species, 2 of which had declining trends.

+I would simply report the number of increasing, decreasing, and stable trends with high and then medium precision or combined (never mind directions for those with low precision).
+We should also provide list of species for more important relationships.

+Local Habitat Trends (just habitat effects)

 Local habitat trends had the greatest precision with 28 species having trends with high or medium precision and 21 species having low precision.

+I would simply report the number of increasing, decreasing, and stable trends with high and then medium precision or combined (never mind directions for those with low precision).

 Interestingly, when considering local habitat trends, only 1 species White-winged Crossbill (Loxia leucoptera) shows a declining trend, though 4 of 8 species trends have low precision.
-Overall, XX species trends were influenced by vegetation characteristics (i.e. slope including vegetation differed to that which accounted for it; Table 1).

 Of the species which had previously been identified as having an interaction with spruce budworm, XX showed a significant relationship (Table 2).
 There was XX significant difference in trends between migrants and resident species (XX).

 Analysis for changes in vegetation over the study? (i.e. no significant change in local stand structure and composition in areas not defoliated by spruce budworm.)